 A creative way to arrive at an acceptable alimony figure and term is to employ time or event triggered step-downs over the term of the alimony payment.
 For example, let’s say on a 14 year marriage the parties agree on 9 years of alimony.
 The first 3 years of alimony could be paid at one monthly rate.
 The second three years could be at a stepped-down rate, and the final three years could be at an even lower rate.
 Ideally, the stepdowns will coincide with anticipated increases in the supported spouses income.
 Stepdowns provide flexibility so that if a supported spouse needs more money in his or her first years post-divorce higher payments can be front-loaded with a tapering off in later years.

 Feel free to call me directly if you have questions about limited duration alimony or about any other family law related matter.
-My telephone number is 201-731-3086 (toll-free 844-431-3380).
+My number is 844-431-3380.
 Alternatively, you can contact me using the e-mail contact form provided.
 I have been practicing family law in New Jersey for over 20 years.
 My main areas of practice are Bergen, Hudson, Passaic, Essex and Union counties in northern New Jersey.
 The consultation via telephone or email is free.